rafaelbiriba/my-local-putio/README.md

 * **-s** or **--with-subtitles**: Download subtitles from Put.io API if available.
 (Remember to set your preferred subtitle language on Put.io Settings website, otherwise no subtitle will be available for download.)
 * **-h**: Print the help usage message
 * **-v** or **--version**: Print the version of the application
+* **--temp-destination**: Overwrite the default path (incomplete_downloads folder) of the temporary download files.
+After the download the complete file is moved to the selected local destination.
 * **--silent**: Hide all messages and progress bar.
 Recommended for Cronjob tasks.
 * **--debug**: Developer mode: Prints everything and expose URLs with tokens for debug purposes.
 * **--socks5-proxy**: Enable the SOCKS5 proxy.
 If enabled, all the connections for PUT.IO API and the downloads will be performed using this proxy.
 If the socks connection became unavailable, the application will raise an error and will stop.